Cardiovascular Disease Fellowship

 Night call and weekend coverage

 Fellows take night call from home for Truman Medical Center during the course of their training, averaging three to four nights per month of home call when not rounding on core clinical services during the first and second years and once a month during the third year.
 Night and weekend coverage of Saint Luke’s Mid America Heart Institute is provided by paid moonlighting general cardiology and advanced subspecialty cardiology fellows.
 This opportunity is voluntary, and most fellows choose to participate in this challenging and rewarding paid moonlighting opportunity.

 First and second year fellows cover one weekend per month.
 Traditionally, first-year fellows cover Saint Luke’s Hospital on the weekend and second-year fellows cover the weekends at Truman Medical Center.
 Third-year fellows have no scheduled weekend coverage.

-Applications are accepted through Electronic Residency Application Service (ERAS) from July 1 – Sept 10.
+Applications are accepted through the Electronic Residency Application Service (ERAS) from July 1 to Sept 10.
 Applying for multiple tracks is possible through ERAS, but please apply only to the track(s) you are interested in, and for which you think you have the qualifications and truly want to be considered.

-If, during the application/interview process, it becomes clear that another track is most appropriate, requests to switch tracks will be considered.
+If, during the application/interview process, it becomes clear that another track is more appropriate, requests to switch tracks will be considered.

 A complete application will include the following documents:

 - Copy of ECFMG Certificate (if applicable)